wibiclint/kiji-schema/kiji-schema/cassandra_notes.md

 - We may be doing a lot of unnecessary conversions from `ByteBuffer` to `byte[]` to final data types when we read data back from Cassandra tables.
 (I have not looked into this much, but we should check.)
+I added a `CassandraByteUtil` class to translate between `ByteBuffer` and `byte[]` and it might be doing wildly inefficient things.

 - We can use the asynchronous `Session#executeAsync` method whenever we are issuing multiple requests for data to the Cassandra cluster.
+(I have done this in some places.)

 - Add some performance tests!
   - How does this perform versus HBase?